 - Nominees cannot nominate themselves.

 A memo will be distributed each year to all eligible staff, announcing the opening for nominations.
 A committee consisting of one (1) USW, (1) PM/C, (1) Librarian will meet to review all nominations and select the recipient of the award*.
-The Staff Award of Excellence will be presented at the annual Employee & Retiree Appreciation Event.

 * Multiple winners may be selected.
 If so, the award will be shared equally amongst the recipients.

 Award Application for the Margaret Ray and Florence Pratt Award